peteroupc/peteroupc.github.io/randomfunc.md

 - If the list of characters is fixed, the list can be statically created at runtime or compile time, or a string type as provided in the programming language can be used to store the list as a string.
 - Instead of individual characters, the list can consist of strings of one or more characters each (e.g., words or syllables).
 In that case, storing the list of strings as a single string is usually not a clean way to store those strings.
 - Often applications need to generate a string of characters that's not only random, but also unique.
-The best way to ensure uniqueness in this case is to store a list (such as a hash table) of strings already generated and to check newly generated strings against the list (or table).
-Random number generators alone should not be relied on to deliver unique results.
-Special considerations apply if the strings identify database records, file system paths, or other shared resources; such special considerations include the need to synchronize access, but are not discussed further in this document.
+The best way to ensure uniqueness in this case is to store a list (such as a hash table) of strings already generated and to check newly generated strings against that list.  _Random number generators alone should not be relied on to deliver unique results._  Special considerations apply if the strings identify database records, file system paths, or other shared resources; such special considerations include the need to synchronize access, but are not discussed further in this document.
 - Generating a random hexadecimal string is equivalent to generating `RandomString(characterList, stringSize)`, where `characterList` is `["0", "1", ..., "9", "A", ..., "F"]` or `["0", "1", ..., "9", "a", ..., "f"]` (with ellipses used to save space), and `stringSize` is the desired size.
 - For generating a random base-10 digit string, the list of characters passed to `RandomString` consists of the basic digits only.
 - Ways to generate "pronounceable" words or words similar to natural-language words<sup>[(7)](#Note7)</sup>, or to generate strings that match a regular expression, are too complicated to discuss in this document.